arosecast/arc-old/_posts/2016-01-28-6-cute-wonderful-items-for-cat-lovers.md

 <p class="intro">I think if you asked any of my family or friends what my most loved thing in creation was, they would waste no time before saying cats.</p>

 I love pretty much all animals, but these little feline rascals manage to push ahead of the pack, and something cat-related will always pop up in my Christmas and birthday presents.
-So here are a few of my favourite kitty-themed items created my independent artists.
+So here are a few of by favourite kitty-themed items created my independent artists.

 <div class="row">
 	<div class="col-md-6">